Porsche Taycan Cross Turismo Review

 Should those numbers sound triflingly inadequate, Porsche will gladly usher you towards the Taycan Turbo S Cross Turismo.
 Ordinarily, it serves-up a 775PS platter, with a garnish of overboost providing a gluttonous 952PS.
 Torque?
 Now we’re in four-figure territory at 1110Nm, seeing a fractional drop in the 0-62mph time of 2.5 seconds.
 Top speed is identical to the S-less Turbo.

-When pottering around town, the Taycan’s at its best with Comfort driving mode selected, using the steering-wheel mounted dial.
-Throttle response is less acute than in Sport or Sport+, although take-off is nevertheless super-sharp, but it’s far smoother to modulate in this setting.
+When pottering around town, the Taycan’s at its best with Comfort driving mode selected, using the steering-wheel mounted dial to access it.
+Throttle response is less acute than in Sport or Sport+, meaning take-off is reduced yet nevertheless super-sharp, but it’s far smoother to modulate in this setting.

 Should you wish to up the ante there’s always the Push-to-Pass button located in the centre of the driving mode rotary controller.
 Dab that an a 10-second countdown begins with outputs zapped up to the maximum, hauling the horizon towards you in a barely comprehendible pace.